pytest-dev/pytest-django/docs/helpers.rst

 ``settings``
 ~~~~~~~~~~~~

-This fixture will provide a handle on the django settings module, and
+This fixture will provide a handle on the Django settings module, and
 automatically revert any changes made to the settings (modifications, additions
 and deletions).